CassinSackett/RNA_seq/README.md

 # RNA_seq
-This repository contains scripts and pipeline for analyzing sequence capture data.
+This repository contains scripts and a pipeline for analyzing RNA-seq data.

 The pipeline is outlined step by step in the Word doc.